Leïla Slimani: Le pays des autres

 Le pays des autres, lit.
-"The country of the others" (at Gallimard, 2020), a first novel in a planned trilogy about the writer's own family, deals with the life of Slimani's maternal grandparents during Morocco's period of decolonisation in the 1950s.
+"The country of the others" (at Gallimard, 2020), a first novel in a trilogy about the writer's own family, deals with the life of Slimani's maternal grandparents during Morocco's period of decolonisation in the 1950s.
 The second volume in the trilogy, Regardez-nous danser (lit.
-"Look at us dance"), was published in 2022.
+"Look at us dance"), was published in 2022, and the third, J'emporterai le feu, in January 2025.

 Non-fiction

 Slimani worked for several years as a journalist reporting on Northern Africa and the Maghreb, covering, among other things, the Arab Spring in 2011.

 Her book Sexe et Mensonges: La Vie Sexuelle au Maroc ("Sex and Lies: Sex Life in Morocco") compiles the accounts of many women she had interviewed while on a book tour throughout Morocco.

 La baie de Dakhla : itinérance enchantée entre mer et désert describes a region of Morocco on the Atlantic where people are going through a period of transition between traditional life and modernity.